-A 1987 study by Moyer et al., published in Mayo Clinic Proceedings, suggested that an EMIT-dau screening test with a limit of 20 ng/mL is nearly 100% accurate.
+An old study by Moyer et al., published in Mayo Clinic Proceedings in May 1987, suggested that an EMIT-dau screening test with a limit of 20 ng/mL was nearly 100% accurate.
 However, the research team used the caveat that such tests were only this reliable if an ‘unadulterated urine specimen” was used.
 They also outlined that up to 15% of positive results could be ‘false positives.’
-Overall, 3% of all tests could reveal a ‘false positive’ so if you have genuinely not used marijuana recently, don’t accept your fate.
+Overall, 3% of all tests could reveal a ‘false positive’, so if you have genuinely not used marijuana recently, don’t accept your fate.

-The initial UDS tests are rapid affairs and are nowhere near as advanced as employers will have you think.
+The initial UDS tests are rapid affairs and are nowhere near as advanced as employers will have you think, and the information outlined above only serves to prove our point.
 In contrast, the GC-MS test is deemed the ‘gold standard’ of testing because it can detect extremely small amounts.
 Its high accuracy and sensitivity mean you are far more likely to get a true reading.
-However, it takes time, money, and expertise to perform the test which is why companies don’t want you to know about it!
+However, it takes time, money, and expertise to perform the test, which is why companies don’t want you to know about it!

 I Failed!
 What Should I Do Next?

-There are a host of reasons why a false positive test has occurred.
-It is possible that other substances, such as pharmaceutical drugs, or even caffeine, could interfere with the results in a urinalysis.
+As you can see above, there are several reasons why your test could produce a false-positive result.
 Your first order of business is to request a GC-MS test which should always be conducted in the event of a positive result.
 Although you will get a far more accurate reading, there is still the potential for another false positive if the test column isn’t designed to identify all potential compounds.

 After you have recovered from the shock of being told about the test, contact your supervisor or preferably, a Human Resources Officer to talk about the issue.
 Now is a good time to review your contract, specifically the firm’s anti-drugs policy.
 It should provide you with information on what to do next if an employee wishes to contest what they claim is a false positive.